-Telephone equipment markets (switchgear or CPE) might be analyzed using structural measures, but most telephone service markets cannot be analyzed with those tools.
+&lt;sup>60 Telephone equipment markets (switchgear or CPE) might be analyzed using structural measures, but most telephone service markets cannot be analyzed with those tools.

-linked markets.
-61 In the future, when there are a number of established firms in the various geographic/product markets, traditional tools might be applied.
+regional market structure resulting from a merger of AT&T and SBC - is interesting.
+Indeed, because the LECs, IXCs, and others have evolved along parallel but separate lines, consideration must be given to the ability of a merged firm to dominate multiple linked markets.
+In the future, when there are a number of established firms in the various geographic/product markets, traditional tools might be applied.
 At present, however, almost all telecommunications markets would be viewed as highly concentrated, thus subject to abusive exercise of market power.
 Indeed, it is the assumption of substantial market power that leads to the existence of state and federal regulators.
 Moreover, the imposition of various resale, unbundling, and non-discriminatory access rules by these regulators have been necessary to constrain the exercise of assumed market power.